jakcodex/muledump/docs/setuptools/help/settings-manager.md

 Show pricing information on screen.

 #### ```Enable One-click Login```
-Whether or not to enable the support of muledump:// links
+Whether or not to enable the support of muledump:// links.

 #### ```Use Smart Layout```
-Whether or not to use Masonry to generate the page layout
+Whether or not to use Masonry to generate the page layout.

 #### ```Enable Debug Logging```
-Whether or not to output the debug log to the console
+Whether or not to output the debug log to the console.

 ### Optional Actions